OpenMS/pyopenms-docs/docs/source/spectrum_normalization.rst

-Spectrum normalization
+Spectrum Normalization
 ======================

-Another very basic spectrum processing step is normalization by base peak intensity (the maximum intensity of a spectrum).
+Another very basic mass spectrum processing step is normalization by base peak intensity (the maximum intensity of a mass spectrum).

 Let's first load the raw data.

 .. code-block:: python
+    :linenos:

   from urllib.request import urlretrieve from pyopenms import *